Scratchpad Workshop Project

 Reception for Main Library Exhibit

 5 p.m.
-Reception featuring remarks from Mayor Nan Whaley and Undesign the Redline Exhibit Creator Braden Crooks
+Reception featured remarks from Mayor Nan Whaley and Undesign the Redline Exhibit Creator Braden Crooks

-The exhibit will be open for self-guided tours during regular library hours.
-Free guided tours will be available on Tuesdays and Saturdays.
-School field trips can be scheduled, and there are room packages available for groups and organizations who wish to use the exhibit as a framework for their meeting, discussion, or training event.
+The exhibit was open for self-guided tours during regular library hours.
+Free guided tours was available on Tuesdays and Saturdays.
+School field trips were scheduled, and there were room packages available for groups and organizations who wished to use the exhibit as a framework for their meeting, discussion, or training event.

-After its DML run ends, Undesign the Redline will travel to the University of Dayton, Sinclair College, Trotwood-Madison School Board Office, Wright State University, a West Dayton church, and the Hub Powered by PNC Bank at the Dayton Arcade.
+After its Dayton Metro Library run ends, Undesign the Redline will travel to the University of Dayton, Sinclair College, Trotwood-Madison School Board Office, Wright State University, a West Dayton church, and the Hub Powered by PNC Bank at the Dayton Arcade.

 Dayton African American Culture Festival